utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution/knowledge-base/entry-generation.md

 ## General

 To make it more language agnostic, the entry generator provides a set of model classes which represent the needed information about the source code by the entry genenerator.
-It expects this information to be gathered and assembled by the calling tool and to be provided in the entry point of the entry gen.
+It expects this information to be gathered and assembled by the calling tool and to be provided in the entry point of the entry generator.

-For Kotlin and Java, this tool is `godot-kotlin-symbol-processor` (a Kotlin compiler's plugin), which analyses the source code, and gathers the information needed by the entry gen.
+For Kotlin and Java, this tool is `godot-kotlin-symbol-processor` (a Kotlin compiler's plugin), which analyses the source code, and gathers the information needed by the entry generator.
-It then calls the entry gen which in turn generates the needed entry files.
+It then calls the entry generator which in turn generates the needed entry files.

 ## The godot-kotlin-symbol-processor